graphcommerce-org/graphcommerce/docs/magento-open-source-full-feature-list-with-graphcommerce.md

 <div className='tags'>

 - [Feature] New, GraphCommerce unique feature.
-- [Enhanced] Feature is integrated in and thus replaced by GraphCommerce.
+- [Enhanced] Feature is replaced with a GraphCommerce implementation.
 Often enhanced.
 - [Todo] Magento Open Source feature not yet implemented in GraphCommerce.
 - [Commerce] Commercial feature, requires Adobe Commerce.

 </div>

-Black checkbox is a back-end feature, green checkbox is a front-end feature
+Black checkbox is a feature unaffected by GraphCommerce

 </div>